-The EOS R is a newer model from Canon.
+The EOS R is a newer mirrorless full-frame camera from Canon.
 It offers many of the features of the 5D Mark IV, but at a lower price point.

-Canon also introduced a line of RF mount lenses (for the new mount), which seem to be of great quality!
+Canon also introduced a line of RF mount lenses (for the new mount), which seem to be of high quality.
 If you’re switching from one body to another, the mount is something to consider.

 The raw file format for this camera is also different.
-It’s called C-Raw and it reduces the file size by 40% from traditional Raw images, with minimal quality loss.
+It’s called C-Raw and it reduces the file size by 40% from traditional RAW images, with minimal image quality loss.

 The quality loss does become noticeable when you push your images a few stops.
-This may be something to take into account for interiors.
-We often push a stop or two to brighten shadows in a space.
+This may be something to take into account for interior photographs.
+We often push a stop or two to brighten shadows.

-The Canon EOS R also offers 4K video capabilities.
-It’s great for handling real estate video needs!
+The Canon EOS R also offers 4K video capabilities, so it’s great for handling real estate video needs.

 3. Nikon D850

-It’s capable of 4K video for real estate video needs, and it does have WiFi.
-But the WiFi is only usable via Nikon’s bluetooth-led app.
+It’s capable of 4K video for real estate video needs, and it has Wi-Fi.
+But the Wi-Fi is only usable via Nikon’s Bluetooth-led app.